PulseWaves/Specification/specification.rst

 Reserved:
   Must be zero.

-Number of Entries:
+Number Entries:
-  This value specifies the number of the lookup table.
+  This value specifies the number of entries in the lookup table.
+This will be typically 256, 1024, 4096, or 65536.

-Data Type of Entries:
-  Must be set to 9 indicating data of type float.

-Measured Unit:
+Unit of Measurement:
   An enumeration of what the entries measure (still needs to be defined).

+Data Type:
+  Must be set to 8 indicating data of type float.

+Options:
+  Must be set to 0.

 Description:
   Null terminated text description (optional).
 Any characters not used must be null.

 GeoKeyDirectory (optional):
 ------------------------------------------------------------------------------